-The Minister of Employment and Labour has issued a Directive (as amended by Government Gazette No. 43216 and Government Gazette 43265) called Covid-19 Temporary Employee/Employer Relief Scheme (C19 TERS) effective 26 March 2020.
+The Minister of Employment and Labour has issued a Directive (as amended by Government Gazette No. 43216) called Covid19 Temporary Employee/Employer Relief Scheme (C19 TERS) effective 26 March 2020.
 This Directive will remain in operation for a period of 3 months or until it is withdrawn by the Minister, whichever comes first.

-During this Covid-19 lockdown period, most companies have shut down/closed (whether total or partial) and employees have been temporarily laid-off.
-For some employers it is not economically possible to continue to pay employees some or all of their remuneration.
+During this COVID-19 lockdown period, most companies have shut down/closed (whether total or partial) and for some employers it is not economically possible to continue to pay employees.
 In this case, the Department of Employment and Labour has created a special benefit under the Unemployment Insurance Fund as per the Directive.